Revised Uniform Unclaimed Property Act

-Colorado Commission on Uniform State Laws.
-Section 1 of the bill enacts the "Revised Uniform Unclaimed Property Act" (act), as adopted by the National Conference of Commissioners on Uniform State Laws in 2016 with Colorado-specific amendments.
-The act responds to current transactions and practices, in particular electronic records, and seeks to promote uniformity among state laws regarding the disposition of unclaimed property.
+Revised uniform unclaimed property act.
+The act replaces the current provisions relating to the disposition of unclaimed property with the "Revised Uniform Unclaimed Property Act" (RUUPA), as adopted by the National Conference of Commissioners on Uniform State Laws in 2016, but including a number of Colorado-specific amendments.
+The RUUPA responds to current transactions and practices, in particular electronic records, and seeks to promote uniformity among state laws regarding the disposition of unclaimed property.

-The act is subdivided into 15 parts, which are summarized as follows:
+The RUUPA is subdivided into 15 parts, which are summarized as follows:

-- Part 1 establishes general provisions for the act, including definitions for terms used in the act and authority for the administrator, who is the state treasurer, to make rules related to the act;
+- Part 1 establishes general provisions, including definitions for terms used in the RUUPA and authority for the administrator, who is the state treasurer, to make rules related to the RUUPA;

 - Part 2 establishes standards to determine if property is abandoned.
-Under the act, property is presumed abandoned if it is unclaimed by its apparent owner after a specified period of time known as the dormancy period.
-Some of the dormancy periods in the act are shorter than current law.
-This part also includes a number of sections that are included in current law to exempt property from the act.
+Under the RUUPA, property is presumed abandoned if it is unclaimed by its apparent owner after a specified period of time known as the dormancy period.
+Some of the dormancy periods in the RUUPA are shorter than current law.
+This part also includes a number of sections that are included in current law to exempt property from the RUUPA.

 - Part 3 establishes priority rules for determining when the state may take custody of property that is presumed abandoned;